STATE TESTING INFORMATION

 Content and Format: The content of the alternate assessment will be based on alternate achievement standards derived from the California Content Standards for students with the most significant cognitive disabilities.

 California Science Test (CAST)

 The California Science Test (CAST) is an online test based on the California Next Generation Science Standards (NGSS).
-CUSD will administer the CAST to eligible students in grades five and eight and in high school.
+CUSD will administer the CAST to eligible students in grades five and eight and once in grades 10, 11 or 12.